-EPA and Washington State regulations require NASWI to monitor for the presence of lead and copper at household and non-residential taps every 3 years.
+EPA and Washington State regulations require NAS Whidbey Island to monitor for the presence of lead and copper at household and non-residential taps every 3 years.
 Lead was tested in 2022 with no exceedances detected at 30 sampling locations.
-The next round of testing is scheduled to take place in 2025.
+The next round of testing is scheduled to take place in August 2025.
 If present in your drinking water, lead can cause serious health problems, especially for pregnant women and children.
 It is possible that lead levels in your home may be higher compared to others due to plumbing construction and service lines.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using it for drinking or cooking.
+Because lead levels may vary over time, lead exposure is possible even when your tap sampling results do not detect lead at one point in time.
 Additional information about lead in your water is available from the EPA Safe Drinking Water Hotline (1-800-426-4791).